Showing posts with label blogging. Show all posts

 Crazy as this may sound, but I even buy the audiobook when it becomes available.
 I became a completist of authors, because of some great galley proofs I’ve read.

-My advice to my fellow NetGalley users, keep going to the site, keep requesting for books that appeal to you, and keep recommending; because you are there not for the rating, not for the pride of badges, but FOR THE LOVE OF BOOKS.
-For a bit of more cohesive advice on how to improve your approval rate, though, you may want to read Savy's post.
+Finally, my advice to my fellow NetGalley users is to keep visiting the site, keep requesting for books that appeal to you, and keep recommending.
+Because you are there not just for the Feedback Ratio, nor for the pride of badges, but FOR THE LOVE OF BOOKS.
+For a bit of more cohesive advice on how to improve your approval rate, though, you may want to read the Bookish post.

 Good day, everyone.
 Thanks for keeping with my ramblings.